Denis Shapovalov: 2020: First major quarter-final, top 10

-2021: First Grand Slam semifinal
+2021: First major semifinal

 Shapovalov started his season at the ATP Cup, where he lost to Serbia's Novak Djokovic and to Germany's Alexander Zverev.
 At the Australian Open, he beat Jannik Sinner and Bernard Tomic before losing to Félix Auger-Aliassime in the third round.
-In March, Shapovalov entered the Qatar Open, where he beat Vasek Pospisil in straight sets before losing to Taylor Fritz in the quarterfinals.
-At the Dubai Tennis Championships, he reached the semifinals but fell to qualifier Lloyd Harris.
+In March, Shapovalov entered the Qatar Open, where he beat Vasek Pospisil in straight sets before losing to Taylor Fritz in the quarter-finals.
+At the Dubai Tennis Championships, he reached the semi-finals but fell to qualifier Lloyd Harris.
 Entering the Miami Open as the sixth seed, Shapovalov lost in the third round to eventual champion Hubert Hurkacz.

 In the clay season, Shapovalov began at the Barcelona Open, where he lost to Auger-Aliassime in the third round.
 He entered the Estoril Open as the top seed, but lost to Corentin Moutet in his first match.
 Shapovalov's struggles continued in Madrid when he lost to Alexander Bublik in the second round after hitting fourteen double faults, and in Rome after he lost to Rafael Nadal in the third round, despite holding two match points.
-In doubles, Shapovalov and Rohan Bopanna defeated top-seeded Juan Sebastián Cabal and Robert Farah in Madrid en route to the quarterfinals before they lost to Tim Pütz and Alexander Zverev.
+In doubles, Shapovalov and Rohan Bopanna defeated top-seeded Juan Sebastián Cabal and Robert Farah in Madrid en route to the quarter-finals before they lost to Tim Pütz and Alexander Zverev.
 At the Geneva Open, he reached his first clay-court final, but lost to Casper Ruud in straight sets.
 Shapovalov issued a statement the following day, announcing his withdrawal from the French Open due to his lingering shoulder injury.

-Shapovalov returned in June at the Stuttgart Open as the top seed, losing to eventual champion Marin Čilić in the quarterfinals.
-Next, Shapovalov played at the Queen's Club Championships, where he reached the semifinals before he lost to Cameron Norrie.
+Shapovalov returned in June at the Stuttgart Open as the top seed, losing to eventual champion Marin Čilić in the quarter-finals.
+Next, Shapovalov played at the Queen's Club Championships, where he reached the semi-finals before he lost to Cameron Norrie.

 Seeded tenth at Wimbledon, Shapovalov reached the third round at the tournament for the first time in his career.
-He then defeated Andy Murray and eighth seed Roberto Bautista Agut, both in straight sets, to reach his first Wimbledon quarterfinal.
-There, he defeated Karen Khachanov in five sets to reach his maiden major semifinal, rallying from two-sets-to-one down.
+He then defeated Andy Murray and eighth seed Roberto Bautista Agut, both in straight sets, to reach his first Wimbledon quarter-final.
+There, he defeated Karen Khachanov in five sets to reach his maiden major semi-final, rallying from two-sets-to-one down.
 There, Shapovalov faced the defending champion Novak Djokovic, losing in straight but tight sets.
-With his successful run at Wimbledon, Shapovalov reentered the top 10 in rankings for the first time since September 2020.
+With his successful run at Wimbledon, Shapovalov re-entered the top 10 in rankings for the first time since September 2020.